The Fellows Program

 - Idea stage ventures

-- Subsidiary businesses
+- Subsidiary businesses or franchisee

 In accordance with the official rules, review committees will assess the submissions to determine up to 50 Fellows based on a variety of factors, including the following considerations: